 “I have said that this experience is my religion, yet it leaves me an agnostic… I have no sense of a personal God.
 My philosophy is founded on the experience I described.
 I cannot be other than a world citizen, identifying with all peoples.”

-He was a member of the Advisory Council of the British Humanist Association and spoke at BHA conferences.
+He was a member of the Advisory Council of Humanists UK and spoke at Humanists UK conferences.
 There is a statue of him in Red Lion Square, London.